 Parsley (Petroselinum crispum):

 A perennial herb.
 Harvest the 2nd and 3rd year root after the first killing frost.
-The leaves can still be living when the root is harvested and used for food or medicine.
+The leaves can still be living when the root is harvested and used for food or herbal preparations.

 Poke Root (Phytolacca americana):